Staff login

 The authorised persons for bank account payments are:

 Each payment made must be supported by an invoice, receipt or other appropriate documentation.
-Evidence must be provided with any payment, (a Reckon Accounts Payable report or Reckon Wages Summary report) and the documentation signed by the two authorising parties.
+Evidence must be provided with any payment, (a MYOB Accounts Payable report or MYOB Wages Summary report) and the documentation signed by the two authorising parties.

 Variations to Bank Account Terms and Conditions

-Any variations to banking arrangements can be made or varied by the General Manager (Operations) and the Senior Accountant is responsible for updating the financial system and/or bank account register with the new information.
+Any variations to banking arrangements can be made or varied by the Chief Operations Officer and the Chief Finance Officer is responsible for updating the financial system and/or bank account register with the new information.

 Closing Bank Accounts

-Where it is decided that a bank account is no longer necessary, the General Manager (Operations) will authorise the closure of the bank account.
+Where it is decided that a bank account is no longer necessary, the Chief Operations Officer will authorise the closure of the bank account.

-The Senior Accountant will then be required to complete the following:
+The Chief Finance Officer will then be required to complete the following:

 • ensure all transactions with respect to the account (including cheques drawn) have been completed;

-• for general college accounts lodge with the bank a letter, signed by the General Manager (Operations), advising of the closure of the account;
+• for general college accounts lodge with the bank a letter, signed by the Chief Operations Officer, advising of the closure of the account;

 • meet the bank's requirements with respect to account closure; and